Blue-Green Algae Update Contra Costa Environmental Health

 Starting in summer 2015, Environmental Health has responded to citizen complaints about the presence of Harmful Algal Blooms (HABs) in Discovery Bay.
 The HABs toxin, microcystin, has been found in some of the water samples.
-In summer of 2016, Environmental Health started sampling every 2-3 weeks in various parts of Discovery Bay instead of just conducting complaint sampling.
-The sampling results for summer 2017 are kept updated on the map.
+In summer of 2016, Environmental Health started routine sampling in various parts of Discovery Bay instead of just conducting complaint sampling.

 Environmental Health advises residents and visitors to Discovery Bay to avoid coming into contact with water in affected areas.
 Avoiding contact with the water is also advised for pets.
 Based on the results obtained from the EPA and in accordance with state guidance, Environmental Health will post public access areas and advise residents of harmful toxin levels via social media and other electronic communication.